 - £10 with our online SRC (VHF) Marine Radio course

 - £20 if you have completed the course via another RYA Training Centre or for any of the other qualifying criteria (see below)

-The fee for the examination is £60 and is payable directly to the RYA prior to taking the exam.
-This covered the costs of the external assessor and the issuing of the license once you have successfully completed the exam.
-We will send a reminder and links to make payment prior to your booked examination slot, however, you can pay in advance now by clicking here should you choose.
-You will need to create an RYA online account, just follow the guided process on the Exams payment page.
+The fee for the examination is £60 and is payable directly to the RYA before taking the exam.
+This covers the costs of the external assessor and the license issuing once you have completed the exam.
+We will send reminders and links to make payment before your booked examination slot.
+However, you can now pay in advance by clicking here.
+You will need to create an RYA online account.
+Just follow the guided process on the exam payment page.

 - be 16 years old or older, and